Middle School Course Offerings

 NCAA Student-Athlete Approved

-Advanced Algebra 1A covers the same material as Algebra 1A (OOM31A).
+Algebra 1A Honors covers the same material as Algebra 1A.
 This advanced course requires additional extension assignments and has a modified, more rigorous, end of semester test at the end of the course.

-Algebra 1B ADV WT covers the same material as Algebra 1B (OOM31B).
+Algebra 1B Honors covers the same material as Algebra 1B.
 This advanced course requires additional extension assignments and has a modified, more rigorous, end of semester test at the end of the course.

 UNIT 1: The Real Number Systems